Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

+For non-zero $\delta$, a charge transfer insulator \cite{Zaanen} arises near half filling, due to the energy benefit of exclusively doping holes onto either the ligands or the metals, depending on the sign of $\delta$.
+One sublattice remains exactly half-filled, thus charge transport is forbidden by the Gutzwiller projector in \cref{eq:tJ}.

+Upon further hole doping we find three degenerate superconducting states: $s$ ($A_1$), $s+d$ ($A_1+E_2$) and $d+id$ ($E_2$) characters, \cref{fig:supercond}b.
+High degeneracy is not unexpected in a flat band system, but it is interesting that it survives in the strongly correlated limit considered here.
+The $d+id$ breaks time reversal symmetry.
+The $s$ state is fully gapped.
+The $d+id$ and $s+d$ states have line (surface) nodes in 2D (3D) \cite{Powell2007,Powell2006} at optimal doping.
+However, these nodes are formally accidental, and lift away from optimal doping.
+Interestingly, there is experimental evidence for nodes in Cu-BHT \cite{TakenakaT2021Scsi}.
+Non-zero $\delta$ suppresses superconductivity at low doping, but not near optimal doping, suggesting that superconductivity in reticular materials can be robust to energy differences between the metals and ligands.

+While $\tilde{\Delta} \neq 0$ indicates condensing Cooper pairs, a non-zero superfluid stiffness is required to exhibit the Meissnner effect.
+For an isolated set of partially filled flat bands the superfluid stiffness in the weak coupling limit is given by $D_s \propto \text{tr}(g) |\tilde{\Delta}|$, where $g$ is the minimal Fubini-Study quantum metric \cite{Torma2015,Torma2016,Torma2017,Torma2018,BernevigReview,Torma2022}.
+The equivalent condition for strong coupling superconductivity remains an open question.
+We find $\text{tr}(g) = 0.14$ for the parameters in \cref{fig:KLBS}f.
+Thus, we expect a non-zero superfluid stiffness in the superconducting phases.
+For $t=1$~eV, which is comparable to Cu-BHT (Fig. \ref{fig:multiorb}), and $J=0.2t$, we find $|\tilde{\Delta}|=7$~K at optimal doping, somewhat larger than the critical temperature of Cu-BHT (0.25--0.3~K) \cite{TakenakaT2021Scsi}.

-Overall, owing to the very narrow, isolated bands at half-filling, materials with the kagome-Lieb lattice structure can be expected to display exotic, strongly correlated phenomena, including the potential for high-temperature superconductivity.
-The kagome-Lieb lattice has a significant advantage over other structures hosting FTBs, such as the kagome \cite{BergmanDoronL2008Btfr}, Lieb \cite{Hwang}, pyrochlore \cite{BergmanDoronL2008Btfr}, and star \cite{Jacko-flat} lattices: in these models, topology requires zero bandgap between the flat band and dispersive bands, allowing excitations at arbitrarily low energies.
-This requirement is absent for the three non-bonding FTBs of the kagome-Lieb lattice.
-This allows large gaps between the nearly-flat bands and strongly dispersive bands, even when long-range hopping is included in the model.
-Nevertheless, a key design principle, identified here, is to choose ligands with low direct ligand-ligand overlap as this minimizes the bandwidth of the non-bonding bands.
+\textit{Conclusions.-}This demonstrates that the very narrow, isolated bands in materials with the kagome-Lieb lattice exhibit exotic, strongly correlated phenomena, including unconventional superconductivity.
+Thus, the kagome-Lieb lattice is an unusually rich playground for unconventional superconductivity.
+This provides strong support for our central hypothesis that reticular materials are an ideal platform for investigating flat band physics.
+A key design principle, derived from the results above, is to choose ligands with low direct ligand-ligand overlap as this minimizes the bandwidth of the non-bonding bands.

 This work was supported by the Australian Research Council (DP180101483) and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118069605.